 Note that a Restart command is equivalent to starting the program from the beginning, while a Rerun appends the new run to previous runs.
 A Rerun does not close files, therefore previous runs, and the snapshot run, will all appear in any Prepare files.
 An Interact Continue command is required, following a Restart/Rerun, in order to execute the simulation.
-Restart/Rerun commands specifying a snapshot start may appear in a driver (.drv) file processed by either the executing simulation or ISE.
+Restart/Rerun commands specifying a snapshot start may appear in a driver (.drv) file processed by either the executing simulation or from ESL-Studio/ESL-SEC.

-(3) When running a simulation from ISE
+(3) When running a simulation from ESL-Studio/ESL-SEC